This blog post was updated on May 16, 2023.

 You may also like: Hit The Slopes at These Off-The-Beaten-Path Resorts & Mountains in the US!

 The Great White North wows with some of North America’s best places for winter play.
-There are great skiing and all sorts of winter sports action across British Columbia, especially in Whistler and the Blackcomb mountains.
-In Alberta’s magnificent stretch of the Rocky Mountains, the thrill of the vertical drop is coupled by jaw-dropping panoramas of pristine wilderness-resort areas such as Jasper and Banff.
+There are great skiing opportunities and all sorts of winter sports action across British Columbia, especially in Whistler and the Blackcomb mountains.
+In Alberta’s magnificent stretch of the Rocky Mountains, the thrill of the vertical drop is coupled with jaw-dropping panoramas of pristine wilderness-resort areas such as Jasper and Banff.
 But it’s not only the west coast that Canadians can boast about.
-The east coast, particularly Quebec, has amazing resorts, massive mountains and ideal weather for snowy fun.
+The east coast, particularly Quebec, has amazing resorts, massive mountains, and ideal weather for snowy fun.

 Experience a Rocky Mountain high in one of America’s top-rated ski and snowboard destinations!
 With renowned resorts in Aspen, Breckenridge, Steamboat, Telluride, Vail and so many other world-class places to play in the snow, it’s no wonder Colorado is such a popular state with skiers.
 Whether you’re heading for a family vacation, a day trip on the slopes, or the entire ski season, you’ll find it the right fit for you, whatever your level of proficiency.